Quainton: Winwood Almshouses

+Quainton Windmill

 One of the most visible buildings is the 70 ft high Quainton Windmill, built in 1830–32.
-Derelict for the greater part of the 20th century it was restored in 1997 and can grind wheat into flour.
-Further restoration continues.
+Derelict for the greater part of the 20th century, it was restored in 1997 and can grind wheat into flour, with further restoration ongoing.

-The local headquarters for the RSPCA are in the parish, outside the village.

-Quainton has a mix of old and new dwellings.
+Other features

-Located just out from Quainton beyond the church is what was, at one point, one of the largest beef cattle farms in Buckinghamshire, Denham Farm.
-This ceased being a going farm towards the end of 1990's and it is now a house.
+The local headquarters of the RSPCA is located just outside the village.
+Denham Farm, once one of the largest beef cattle farms in Buckinghamshire, ceased operation in the late 1990s, and the farmhouse has since become a private residence.

 Education

 Quainton Church of England Combined School is a mixed Church of England primary school.
 It is a voluntary controlled school, which takes children from 4 to 11.
 The school currently has around 185 pupils.

 Transport

 Rail

 Quainton's nearest National Rail station is Aylesbury Vale Parkway, about 5 miles away.
 Quainton was once linked to London by train from Quainton Road station to Marylebone and Baker Street; in the opposite direction travel was available to Rugby, Verney Junction and elsewhere.
-Passenger services ceased in 1963, but trains from Aylesbury run to connect with events at the Buckinghamshire Railway Centre at Quainton Road station on some Bank Holidays.
+Passenger services ceased in 1963, but trains from Aylesbury run to connect with events at the Buckinghamshire Railway Centre at Quainton Road station on some bank holidays.
 The station was also once a junction for the light railway (closed in 1936), sometimes known as the Brill Tramway, connecting Quainton with Brill.